mlatu-lang/mlatu/README.md

   run                      Runs Mlatu files
 ```

-Type `//help` in the interactive REPL for command options.
+Type `:help` in the interactive REPL for command options.

 ## Miscellany